‘My County’ poster contest open to fourth graders

-Rules for the contest are straightforward:
+Rules for the contest are as follows:

 - The words “Monmouth County” must appear at the top of the poster in 4-inch letters with black marker.